PSU-Cloud/mesos-ps/README.md

 # A working copy of Apache Mesos

-TODO:
-1. modify the original DRF scheduling algorithms to PS-DFS.
-2. add more test frameworks to provide test support.

 # Apache Mesos

 Apache Mesos is a cluster manager that provides efficient resource isolation